Edge precoloring extension of hypercubes: Proof of Theorem

-Let us now consider the case when $\varphi(e_2)=2$.
 If $e' = e_1$, then we consider the precoloring $\varphi_1$ of $H_1$ obtained from $\varphi$ by removing the color from $e'$.
-This coloring is, by the induction hypothesis, extendable to a proper edge coloring $f_1$ of $H_1$ using colors $1,3,\dots,d$.
+This coloring is, by Theorem \ref{th:hypercube}, extendable to a proper edge coloring $f_1$ of $H_1$ using colors $1,3,\dots,d$.
 Let $f_2$ be the corresponding coloring of $H_1$.
 An extension of $\varphi$ can now be obtained by recoloring $e_1$ and $e_2$ by color $2$, and then coloring every edge of $M$ by the color not appearing at its endpoints.

 If $e_1$ is not adjacent to $e'$ and not precolored $1$, then we proceed as in the preceding paragraph, except that we color both $e'$ and $e_1$, and their corresponding edges in $H_2$, by color $2$ in the final step.